There are different types of signatures out there, one of which is the wet signature.

 • An image of your handwritten signature

-• Clicking an “agree” or “disagree” button on a website
+• Clicking an “agree” or “disagree” button on an online website

 • A physical signature used on a touch device

 • Typing your name on an electronic form

 Basically, an electronic signature includes most kinds of signatures where you did not use an ink pen.
 So all non-wet signatures are a form of electronic signature.
 Electronic signatures are usually used to acknowledge messages, transactions, or that you received a document or message.

 To electronically sign a document, you need to use an eSignature platform to ensure that it is recognized as a legitimate signature.

 Digital signatures are the most secure way to sign a document electronically.
 Digital signatures require private and public keys and certificates of authority.
 It can get a bit complicated, but just know that digital signatures are more secure than most other types of electronic signatures.

 When Is A Wet Signature Required?

 In the year 2000, the Electronic Signatures in Global and National Commerce Act (also known as ESIGN) went into effect.
 Part of the act says that wet signatures and electronic signatures hold the same weight.